 Click one of the subjects below to learn more.
 You can also watch some videos on YouTube to get started.

-You can draw structural formulas using the sketching component.
+You can draw structural formulas using the Sketcher component.

-You can load structures from large databases like PubChem via the search field located on the right side of the menubar.
-Just type whatever and enter or click the kind of structures you want to find:
+You can load molecules from large databases like PubChem and RCSB using the search form located on the left side of the menu-bar.
+Just type what you are looking for and a list of available molecules will appear.

 This function sets the model position, zoom and rotation back to default.

 You can choose from a list of different molecule representations including; ball and stick, stick, van der Waals spheres, wireframe and lines.
-Proteins are automatically drawn using ribbons.
+Macromolecules are automatically drawn using ribbons.

-You can choose from three different render engines.
-MolView uses GLmol, Jmol and ChemDoodle Web as render engines.
+You can choose from three different render engines: GLmol, Jmol and ChemDoodle.
+GLmol is used as default render engine.
 MolView automatically switches to:

-Note that proteins are drawn slightly different in each engine.
-ChemDoodle Web provides the most sophisticated protein display.
-You should, however, avoid using ChemDoodle Web for large proteins.
+Note that macromolecules are drawn slightly different in each engine.
+ChemDoodle provides the finest biomolecule display.
+You should, however, avoid using ChemDoodle for very large macromolecules.